 Did I find a fossil bone?

-Many fossils are misidentified as bones by amateur collectors, because they have a horn or bone-like shape.
+Many fossils are misidentified as bones (horn, teeth, etc.) by amateur collectors, because they have a horn or bone-like shape.
 Many common fossils have shapes that can look very bone-like.
-In addition, some naturally occuring rocks look like bones (rocks that are mistaken for fossils are called pseudofossils).
-The distinctive feature of bones is that they typically have a fibrous or spongy texture.
+In addition, some naturally occurring rocks look like bones (rocks that are mistaken for fossils are called pseudofossils).
+The distinctive feature of bones is that they typically have a fibrous or spongy texture on the inside or where the ends of long bones are exposed.

 Some bones are obvious, like the Pleistocene mammoth skull shown below.
 But most fossil bones are smaller or are fragments and are not as easily recognized.
 In fact, many types of fossils, such as corals and cephalopods are commonly misidentified as bone.
 Most fossil bones have texture (see below right) that are porous or fibrous and have canals just like modern bones when examined closely, which is unlike other types of fossils.